 Bluenose

-Lunenburg’s shipyards have also produced a very special ship that every Canadian knows: the Bluenose is the legendary sailing ship depicted on the Canadian 10-cent coin.
-Originally built as a fishing and regatta ship, the sailing schooner is still the ultimate symbol of Canada’s maritime history, similar to the Gorch Fock in Germany, and is considered a national treasure.
+Lunenburg’s shipyards have also produced a very special ship that every Canadian knows: The Bluenose is the legendary sailing ship that is depicted on the Canadian 10-cent coin.
+Originally built as a fishing and regatta ship, the schooner is still the ultimate symbol of Canada’s maritime history, similar to the Gorch Fock in Germany, and is considered a national treasure.

 Unfortunately, the real Bluenose sank in 1946.
 Due to its historical significance, it was later decided to build a replica, which was launched in 1963.
 If you’re lucky, you can admire the Bluenose II today in Lunenburg on the quay directly opposite the Fisheries Museum, when it’s not on the road.